How To Transition From A 9-5 Job To Entrepreneurship In 5 Steps

 Step #1: Determine Whether You’re Ready

 Self-reflection is huge when you’re thinking about walking away from a regular paycheck.
-You’ll want to think hard about your skills, passions, and what actually lights you up.
-Ask yourself what your strengths are and what really matters to you.
-Is it financial freedom, helping others, or building something of your own?
-You’ve got to get super clear on your “why.”
+You’ll want to think hard about your skills, passions, and what actually ignites your light.

 Of course, money matters.
 You don’t want to go into this without a plan.
 Take a close look at your savings and figure out if you’ve got enough to cover at least six months of living and business expenses.
-I won’t sugarcoat it—this is where a lot of people get tripped up.
-The U.S. Small Business Administration says the average startup needs around $3,000 upfront.
-That can feel steep in this economy, but I know of online business models you can start for less than $500.
-Just keep reading.

 Step #2: Planning Your Transition